ppy/osu-web/resources/views/docs/_structures/user.md

 twitter          | string?                            | |
 website          | string?                            | |

-In addition, the following [optional attributes on UserCompact](#usercompact-optionalattributes) are always included:
+In addition, the following [optional attributes on UserCompact](#usercompact-optionalattributes) are included:

 - country
 - cover
-- is_restricted
+- is_restricted (present only if this is the currently authenticated user)

 <div id="user-profilepage" data-unique="user-profilepage"></div>